Lobster Behaviour

 After mating, the female lobster will return to her solitary lifestyle while the male lobster will remain in the group for a few weeks before heading off on his own again.

-3. Lobster Behavioral Adaptations
+3. Lobster Behaviour Adaptations

 Lobsters have many adaptations that help them to survive in their underwater environment.
 One such adaptation is their strong claws, which are used for catching food and defending themselves from predators.